Interaction-Induced Quasicrystalline Order: Emergence of Quasi-Solid and Quasi-Supersolid Phases

 The Fourier spectrum shown in Fig.~\ref{fig:correlation_fft}(b) exhibits sharp Bragg‑like peaks at \( q_1 = 2.398 \) and \( q_2 = 3.882 \), in excellent agreement with the expected quasiperiodic wavevectors \( q = 89 \times 2\pi / 233 \) and its symmetry partner \( 2\pi - q \).
 The persistence of these peaks under finite‑size scaling [see Figure~\ref{fig:correlation_fft} (b) inset] demonstrates that the density modulations form a \textit{quasi‑solid} state with quasi‑long‑range order (for more details in supplemental material).

 For a system of length \( L = F_k \), where \( F_k \) denotes the \( k \)‑th Fibonacci number, the leading Fourier components of the quasiperiodic modulation occur at $q^* = 2 \pi \frac{F_{k-2}}{F_k}$ and its mirror \( 2\pi - q^* \).
 These characteristic momenta arise from the Fourier transform of the Fibonacci characteristic sequence and are a hallmark of its singular‑continuous diffraction spectrum~\cite{Baake2012, Wolny2000, Xu2003}.
-In our case with \( L = 233 = F_{13} \), the dominant peak appears at \( q^* = 2.398 \), corresponding to \( 2\pi \times 89 / 233 \), confirming that the observed density pattern is intrinsically locked to the golden ratio \( \alpha = (1 + \sqrt{5})/2 \) through its rational approximants \( F_{k-2} / F_{k} \).
+In our case with \( L = 233 = F_{13} \), the dominant peak appears at \( q^* = 2.398 \), corresponding to \( 2\pi \times 89 / 233 \), confirming that the observed density pattern is intrinsically locked to the inverse golden ratio \( \alpha = (1 - \sqrt{5})/2 \) through its rational approximants \( F_{k-2} / F_{k} \).
 The self‑similar nature of the Fibonacci sequence therefore governs the emergence of quasi‑long‑range spatial order.
 In addition to these principal peaks, two weaker features appear at \( q_3 = 1.483 \) and \( q_4 = 4.800 \).
 These originate from higher‑order Fourier components of the singular‑continuous spectrum — specifically from secondary harmonics associated with other Fibonacci ratios such as \( F_{k-3}/F_k \), and reflect the hierarchical, self‑similar structure of the underlying quasiperiodic modulation.

-Upon doping away from $\langle n \rangle =1/\alpha$, the Bragg peaks gradually decreases while superfluid density remains finite, signaling a transition to a quasi-supersolid regime.
+Upon doping away from $\langle n \rangle =\alpha$, the Bragg peaks gradually decreases while superfluid density remains finite, signaling a transition to a quasi-supersolid regime.
 This demonstrates that quasiperiodic long-range interactions can stabilize both incompressible quasi-solids and nearby quasi-supersolid phases with simultaneous density order and phase coherence.

-\textbf{Discussion and Outlook--} Our results demonstrate that deterministic quasiperiodic long-range interactions, even in the absence of external potentials, disorder, or soft-core effects, are sufficient to stabilize exotic many-body phases—specifically, quasi-solids and quasi-supersolids.
-These phases emerge from the incommensurate structure embedded in the interaction profile and are characterized by the coexistence of spatial density modulation and long-range superfluid coherence.
+\textbf{Discussion and Outlook--} Our results demonstrate that deterministic quasiperiodic long-range interactions—without any external potentials, disorder, or soft-core effects—are sufficient to stabilize two exotic many-body phases: the quasi-solid and the quasi-supersolid.
+These ordered phases emerge solely from the incommensurate structure encoded in the interaction profile and are characterized by the coexistence of spatial density modulation and long-range superfluid coherence.
+This establishes interaction-induced quasiperiodicity as a new organizing mechanism for stabilizing quasicrystalline quantum phases of matter.